Collective self-esteem

 Collective self-esteem is talked about subjectively as a concept as well as measured objectively with various scales and assessments.
 The data from such research is used practically to give importance and weight to the idea that most individuals benefit from being in a group setting for at least sometime as well as being able to identify with being a part of a group.
+Or not.

 History

 Jennifer Crocker and Riia Luhtanen were the first to study collective self-esteem.
 They believed there was a relationship between people's self-esteem and how they felt about groups they were a part of.
 Crocker hypothesized that people who were high in the trait of collective self-esteem would be more likely to “react to threats to collective self-esteem by derogating out-groups and enhancing the in-group.”

 The idea of collective self-esteem rose out of social identity theory (Tajfel & Turner).
 Social identity theory focused on an individual's personal beliefs about themselves and beliefs that stemmed from the groups they were part of.
 Collective self-esteem described a more group-oriented idea of self-esteem.
 It focused more on how groups, when they are threatened or perceive to be threatened will increase bias in favor of the in-group and increase prejudice toward the out-group.
 Crocker published a paper titled “Collective self-esteem and in-group bias.”
 It was published in the Journal of Personality and Social Psychology.

 Crocker developed a scale that consisted of four categories to measure collective self-esteem.